1. What Are Technical Indicators?

 9. Common Mistakes

-Using too many indicators
+Using too many indicators at once

-Ignoring the trend
+Ignoring the overall trend

-Trading every signal
+Acting on every indicator signal

-Forgetting risk management
+Forgetting to account for risk

 Frequently Asked Questions